mesosphere/spark-build/docs/user-docs.md

 #### HDFS

 By default, DCOS Spark jobs are configured to read from DCOS HDFS.
-To submit Spark jobs that read from a different HDFS cluster, you must customize `hdfs.config-url` to be a URL that serves `hdfs-site.xml` and `core-site.xml`.
-More info
-[here][Spark Inheriting Hadoop Cluster Configuration]:
+To submit Spark jobs that read from a different HDFS cluster, customize `hdfs.config-url` to be a URL that serves `hdfs-site.xml` and `core-site.xml`.
+[Learn more][Spark Inheriting Hadoop Cluster Configuration].

-For DCOS HDFS, these config files are served at `http://<hdfs.framework-name>.marathon.mesos:<port>/config/`, where `<hdfs.framework-name>` is a config var set in the HDFS package, and `<port>` is the port of its marathon app.
+For DCOS HDFS, these configuration files are served at `http://<hdfs.framework-name>.marathon.mesos:<port>/config/`, where `<hdfs.framework-name>` is a configuration variable set in the HDFS package, and `<port>` is the port of its marathon app.

 #### HDFS Kerberos